-ATS preserves our policy of Anonymous Assessment.
+ATS preserves our policy of Anonymous Assessment wherever it is possible (for some assignments such as presentations and seminars students are identifiable).
 None of the first marker, the Internal Verifier or the External Verifier will know the identity of the author of coursework when they access it for marking, so it is important that you refrain from adding any identifying text to your work.